 NH State Approved Biennial Budget– Adult education in NH is funded in two ways at the state level.
 There is a matched fund, whereby state funds are matched to federal funds.
 Currently this match remains intact and available now that federal funds have been released.

 A second nonmatched fund supports the Adult High School Diploma Program in which in-school students can complete credits in a non-traditional setting such as evening classes or online options.
 The funding for this has program been removed and replaced with a requirement that local schools pay tuition for these services.
+Because many schools already either pay tuition or provide financial support to adult education programs, this source of funds has not been replaced.

 If you would like to donate, use the link on the right.